MatrixRequirements/matrix-ui-plugin-boilerplate-24/README.md

 in the lib directory.
 To simplify the start there are some wrappers around common calls in the src/api directory.
 The intention is to make these a smaller but better documented set of often used APIs.
 Let us know if you're missing something!

+## Local build

+* Run this command to install required packages : `npm install`
+* Edit the file `package.json` : the `scripts/parcel` have an `--out-dir` that can be customized (to match your local custom directory. `--public-url` might need to be modified if you run matrixReq in a sub directory.
+* Run this command to build the package `npm run parcel`.
+This will compile and package the ts code to a `Main.js` and `Main.js.map` in the `out-dir`